Wolverine Human Services PREA Policy

 - Wolverine Human Services learns that the staff member has been convicted on a charge related to sexual abuse within the facility.

-- Following a resident’s allegation that he or she has been sexually abused by another resident in the facility, Wolverine Human Services subsequently informs and documents informing the client of the investigation outcome.
-Wolverine Human Services also informs the client whenever:
+- Following a resident’s allegation that he or she has been sexually abused by another resident in the facility, Wolverine Human Services subsequently informs and documents informing the client of the outcome from the investigation both administrative and criminal.
+Wolverine Human Services also informs the client whenever: plus

 - Wolverine Human Services learns that the alleged abuser has been indicted on a charge related to sexual abuse within the facility; or